 - Use of the bathroom immediately after a meal

 Complications of Disordered Eating With Type 1 Diabetes

-Eating disorders also amplify the other health risks associated with uncontrolled diabetes, such as kidney disease and nerve damage.
+Diabetes eating disorders also amplify the other health risks associated with the disease, such as kidney disease and nerve damage.
 According to a report on Today’s Dietitian, people who have diabetes and eating disorders at a young age develop chronic conditions associated with type 1 diabetes decades earlier than expected.
 The publication cites a study that appeared in the journal Diabetes Care in which researchers followed 234 female type 1 diabetes patients for 11 years.
 Those in the study who engaged in insulin restriction had a 300% higher risk of diabetes-related mortality as well as higher rates of nerve damage and foot problems that impact mobility and quality of life.

 Other Types of Eating Disorders

 Bulimia is not the only eating disorder that affects individuals who have type 1 diabetes mellitus.
 Some other common diagnoses include: